-A quick scan of the list of competing nations includes several which illicit an inquisitive raise of the eyebrow .
-There is one country with no coastline at all, two that you’d imagine are severely wave starved and a few that have probably had a grassroots surf culture of some kind for a while now, but have remained on the fringes of interest for the international surf media.
+A quick scan of the list of competing nations includes several which illicit an inquisitive raise of the eyebrow.
+There is one country with no coastline at all, two that you’d imagine are severely wave starved and a few that have probably had a grassroots surf culture of some kind for a while, but have remained on the fringes of interest of the international surf media.

 We decided to pick five of these newly included nations and find out a little more about the emerging surf scenes in them: